OpenBB-finance/OpenBB/website/content/platform/usage/api_keys.md

 :::tip
 With `remember_me=True`, credentials will be permanently stored in the environment.
-Wrapping this sequence before deploying an API server is one (unsecure) way to authorize data providers for remote access.
+Wrapping this sequence before deploying an API server is one (insecure) way to authorize data providers for remote access.
 :::

 ### Local Environment